With a little bit creativity you can redecorate an entire room on almost nothing! Style on a budget using these tips.

-Trust me, I spent a lot of years pinching my pennies, and barely spending anything when it came to decor.
-That meant learning to love what I already owned and updating freebie finds to look as good as new!
+Trust me, I’ve spent a lot of years pinching my pennies, and spending almost nothing when it came to decor.
+That meant learning to love what I already owned and updating freebie finds to look as good as new.

 Paint is a powerful force in any makeover.
 And the great thing is, it doesn’t cost a lot of money.
 However you like your spaces, light or dark, neutral or filled with color, paint will go a long way to create your desired style.
 I enjoyed this room both ways…